Nike-Inc/koheesio/README.md

 Koheesio also provides some additional features that can be useful in certain scenarios.
 These include:

-- __Spark Expectations:__  Available through the `koheesio.steps.integration.dq` module; installable through the `se` extra.
+- __Spark Expectations:__  Available through the `koheesio.steps.integration.spark.dq.spark_expectations` module; installable through the `se` extra.
     - SE Provides Data Quality checks for Spark DataFrames.
     - For more information, refer to the [Spark Expectations docs](https://engineering.nike.com/spark-expectations).

 [//]: # (- **Brickflow:** Available through the `koheesio.steps.integration.workflow` module; installable through the `bf` extra.)
 [//]: # (    - Brickflow is a workflow orchestration tool that allows you to define and execute workflows in a declarative way.)
 [//]: # (    - For more information, refer to the [Brickflow docs]&#40;https://engineering.nike.com/brickflow&#41;)

 - __Box__: Available through the `koheesio.steps.integration.box` module; installable through the `box` extra.
     - Box is a cloud content management and file sharing service for businesses.

+- __SFTP__: Available through the `koheesio.steps.integration.spark.sftp` module; installable through the `sftp` extra.
+    - SFTP is a network protocol used for secure file transfer over a secure shell.

 > __Note:__
 > Some of the steps require extra dependencies.
 See the [Extras](#extras) section for additional info.